sim-/tgy/README.md

 sudden throttle increase.

 For debugging reset causes, recent code has different beep sequences for each AVR reset case.
-Three increasing beeps indicates a usual startup.
-However, if there was a power brownout (such as voltage at the MCU dropping below 4.0V), there will be a medium and low beep (like a mobile phone with dead battery).
-Finally, an external reset, such as after ISP flashing, will cause just a single beep at the same pitch as the arming beep.
+See the Troubleshooting section below.

 Throttle Calibration and Programming
 ------------------------------------

-Since the 2012-01-04 release, there is software support for throttle calibration.
+Since the 2012-01-04 release, the input throttle range may be calibrated.
 This should be used whenever PWM input mode is used, including where external resonators are present, to set the usable throttle range.

 The default range is set at the top of tgy.asm (stop at 1060us, full throttle at 1860us) and is not changed if no new value is saved to the